Skip to content

 Where Taxonomy Meets Investment Products

 The Taxonomy Regulation directly amends SFDR by adding specific disclosure requirements for financial products.
 The connection is through Articles 5, 6, and 7 of the Taxonomy Regulation.
+For the detailed SFDR templates requiring taxonomy alignment data, see our EU SFDR course on Taxonomy Alignment Disclosures.

 The Three SFDR Product Categories and Taxonomy